TourCMS/tourcms-php/README.md

 1. Copy the `src/examples` directory to your web root
 2. Rename `examples/config-example.php` to `examples/config.php`
-3. Load your API credentials in the config file and ensure the path to `tourcms.php` is correct
+3. Load your API credentials in the config file and ensure the path to `TourCMS.php` is correct
 4. Point your web browser at the examples folder

 # Environment test

 The library can attempt to check your local environment and API credentials, useful if you are having trouble connecting.
-First off make sure you are including `tourcms.php`, either via autoload or explicitly.
+First off make sure you are including `TourCMS.php`, either via autoload or explicitly.

 ```php
 // Common configuration parameters